 The old trade-off: student debt for skills

 Of course, the idea behind student loans is to allow students to pursue degrees, which typically lead to higher incomes.
 Because of that, many students view them as a worthwhile investment.

-over time, and the amount I owe will only decrease over time,” she says.
+“I hope that the value of my education will only increase over time, and the amount I owe will only decrease over time,” she says.

 Podair says she owes less than many of her peers.